matthuynh/survival-games/README.md

 ## Running Locally (development environment):
-- Install server dependencies:
+1. Install server dependencies:
     - `npm install`

-- Setup database
+2. Setup database
     - `cd server/db`
     - `sqlite3 database.db < schema.sql`
     - `sqlite3 database.db < schema.sql`

-- Run Express Server:
+3. Run Express Server:
     - Do `npx nodemon express-server.js`
     - We have specified the express server to run on port 10421

-- Run Web Socket Server:
+4. Run Web Socket Server:
     - Do `npx nodemon socket-server.js`
     - The web socket server runs on port 10000

-- Install client dependencies (for Create-React-App):
+5. Install client dependencies (for Create-React-App):
     - `cd client && npm install`

-- Running client code:
+6. Running client code:
     - `cd client && npm start`

-- On your browser navigate to `http://localhost:3000`
+7. On your browser navigate to `http://localhost:3000`
     - This connects to the local React dev server
-    - Alternatively, you may navigate to `http://localhost:10421` if your express-server.js is configured to serve files from the `build` folder
+    - Alternatively, you may navigate to `http://localhost:10421` to serve files directly from the `build` folder

 ---